gorhill/uBO-Scope/README.md

 ![](https://cloud.githubusercontent.com/assets/585534/23466213/6f4b77ba-fe68-11e6-8ed6-85099092605f.png)

 Wait...
-Since nothing is blocked anymore on the page, how can the averted score be different than the sctual score?
+Since nothing is blocked anymore on the page, how can the averted score be different than the actual score?

 It is very important to keep in mind that **3rd-party exposure scores are computed according to whatever data has been fed to uBO-Scope so far**.